 Republicans unveil tax plan, call for doubling deduction and cutting rates

-Congressional Republicans unveiled a sweeping tax plan Wednesday that would simplify the tax system, cut rates and nearly double the standard deduction used by most Americans.
+Congressional Republicans on Wednesday unveiled the framework for their long-awaited tax-reform plan, which simplifies the tax system and cuts rates for businesses -- while attempting to boost household incomes by nearly doubling the standard IRS deduction used by most Americans.

+“Today, we move one step closer to fixing our broken tax code," House Speaker Paul Ryan, R-Wis., said.
+"This is our best opportunity in a generation to deliver real middle-class tax relief, create jobs here at home, and fuel unprecedented economic growth.”

+The framework plan calls for increasing the standard deduction to $12,000 for individuals and $24,000 for families, which essentially doubles the amount of personal income that is tax-free.

 “After a decade of lost growth, hardworking American families know the status quo is unacceptable,” Senate Majority Leader Mitch McConnell, R-Ky., said in a statement.
 “They want to keep more of their hard earned money so they can make ends meet, provide for their children, and save for retirement.”

-The plan also collapses the number of personal tax brackets from seven to three.
-By simplifying the system, most Americans would be able to file their taxes on a postcard, the plan says.
+However, any attempt at a bipartisan reform appeared to unravel with minutes of the congressional Republicans announcing the plan.

+"It's clear from this plan that when it comes to tax reform, Republicans will always put the wealthy first,” said Massachusetts Rep. Richard Neal, the top Democrat on the tax-writing House Ways and Means Committee.
+“After more than a year of work …. this tax plan would give big tax cuts to the wealthiest Americans.”

-But a battle is already brewing among Republicans over a move to eliminate the deduction for state and local taxes, which is especially valuable to people in high-tax states such as New York, New Jersey and California.
+Meanwhile, a battle is brewing among Republicans over a move to eliminate the deduction for state and local taxes, which is especially valuable to people in high-tax states such as New York, New Jersey and California.
 The plan retains existing tax benefits for college and retirement savings such as 401(k) contribution plans.

+“As I've said from day one, eliminating the federal deduction for state and local taxes will unfairly burden the over 3 million hardworking taxpayers in New York who claim the deduction,” New York GOP Rep. Claudia Tenney said.

 The individual tax rates would be 12 percent, 25 percent and 35 percent -- and the plan recommends a surcharge for the very wealthy.
 But it does not set the income levels at which the rates would apply, so it's unclear just how much of a tax change there might be for a typical family.